 - Ultrasonic repellants are devices that emit a high-pitched sound that only rats can hear.
 The sound is completely annoying to them and repels them away from your home.

 - Peppermint oil, which has an odor that rats absolutely hate, is an all-natural option.
 If you don’t want to actually kill the rats, but drive them out of your home instead, you or a professional can place the oil along the base of the walls inside your home, along any identified rat routes or on a rag placed over entry points to drive them outside and into cages.

-Rat Control Is Our Specialty
+Rat and Rodent Control Is Our Specialty

 At Wildlife Removal Services, we specialize in rat control.
 Every day we trap and kill roof rats in the attics of homes and buildings throughout Palm Beach and Broward County in South Florida, including Jupiter, Palm Beach Gardens, Lake Park, North Palm Beach, Riviera Beach, West Palm Beach, Greenacres, Wellington, Royal Palm Beach, Palm Springs, Lake Worth, Boynton Beach, Delray Beach, Boca Raton, Deerfield Beach, and Ft.
 Lauderdale.

 Many South Florida pest control companies claim to be able to get rid of rats in the Boca Raton area, but they are not nearly as experienced as a wildlife removal expert like us.
 Besides that, their ultimate goal is to have you take out a monthly or quarterly contract and keep the money rolling in.
 Most of them will simply place a few rat traps or poison in the attic, which never solves the problem.
 If they do actually inspect your home for points of entry and seal them off, chances are they will miss one or more spots and your rat problem will not go away.